jchacks/rust_python_server/README.md

 ## Introduction

 An toy model located in `example/model.py` mulitplies numpy matrices for 0.1 sec.

 Rust Axum Web Server loads the python module and exposes the function at `/invoke`.

+Running locust with with 500 "users" 2700 requests per second was reached with mean response of 170ms and 95th percentile of 350ms.
+[BENCHMARK.md](/docs/BENCHMARK.md)

 ## Rust